 2. Better Communication

-The design-build remodeler’s job is to maintain regular communication with you so you can make informed decisions and not have to worry about managing your remodeling project.
+The design-build remodeler’s job is to maintain regular communication with you so you can make informed decisions and not have to worry about managing what and where about your remodeling project.
 With all your key players working for the same company, there is less risk of miscommunication or delays.
 You are given access to a primary point of contact, such as your project manager.
 Even if they are away or busy, there are other team members you can reach out to when you need help.
 Information is shared more seamlessly and questions can get answered more quickly throughout the design-build process.

 3. Cohesion and Collaboration